weavolutionmage/drachenwald/README.md

 Make changes and submit them back
 =================================

+__NOTE: When you're editting the site, ignore the _site directory, this directory gets written by jekyll when the website is compiled.

 __NOTE: All your filenames must use lower case only.__ Mixed case filenames introduce errors in systems that are case sensitive.
 Avoid entirely by using only lower case.

 To get the latest changes from GitLab: